eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 iox::runtime::PoshRuntime::initRuntime(APP_NAME);
 ```

 After creating the runtime, the server port is created based on a ServiceDescription.
+Similar to the client,
+the `options` are used to alter the behavior of the server, like setting the request
+queue capacity or blocking behavior when the request queue is full or the client is too slow.
 <!--[geoffrey][iceoryx_examples/request_response/server_cxx_listener.cpp][create server]-->
 ```cpp
 iox::popo::Server<AddRequest, AddResponse> server({"Example", "Request-Response", "Add"});